rahulkr099/Obsidian-Vault/Full Stack Mini Projects/AI integration with MERN projects.md

 # 🚀 **8.
 Your interviews become easier**

 Most MERN freshers get questions like:
 - Tell me your projects
 - How do you design APIs?

-- How do you handle search?
+- How do you handle search
 - How do you scale Notes App?

 But YOU will get bonus points because: